Arachni/arachni-ui-web/README.md

 * Run the spec suite to make sure you didn't break anything (`rake spec`).
 * Commit and push your changes.
 * Issue a pull request and wait for your code to be reviewed.

-_PS.
-You may want to setup a [development environment](https://github.com/Arachni/arachni/wiki/Development-environment) first._

 ## License